CivicActions/ssp-toolkit/appendices/security-irp.md

   - If the incident is confirmed:
     - The team [assesses the severity](#incident-severities).
-    - The IC creates an initial situation report, called a _sitrep_, in a None.
+    - The IC creates an initial situation report, called a _sitrep_, in a [JIRA Incident ticket](https://project.atlassian.net/issues/?jql=issuetype=Incident).
     - The IC assesses whether to activate the [contingency plan](contingency-plan.md) for disaster recovery.
   - If the incident is determined to be a false alarm, the IC follows the notification procedure for false alarms.

 [Remediate](#remediate):

 - If suspicious activity is suspected or other unanswered questions exist:
-  - Make [CPM snapshots](https://cpm.globalnetplatform.org/) of relevant volumes.
+  - Make [CPM snapshots](https://cpm.project.com/) of relevant volumes.
   - Preserve logs.
   - Take screen captures of anomalous activity that can be used in post-remediation forensic analysis. _Do this before making any changes._
 - The responders work to contain and remediate the issue.
 Timelines vary based on the assessed severity.